gyorilab/emmaa/doc/architecture/assembly.rst

 Given a set of entities of interest, we turn to the INDRA DB and query for all Statements about these entities.
-This set of Statements becomes the starting point from which the model begins a process of assembly.
-This involves the following steps:
+This set of Statements becomes the starting point from which the model begins a process of incremental extension and assembly.
+This is implemented in :py:mod:`emmaa.priors.prior_stmts`.

-- Filter out hypotheses
-- Map grounding of entities
-- Map sequences of entities
-- Filter out non-human genes
-- Run preassembly in which exact and partial redundancies are found and resolved

 Updating the network
 --------------------